Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Sebum is composed of 57% fatty acids, 26% natural waxes, 12% squalene, and 4.5% cholesterol.
 Clogged pores come from a buildup of sebum and dead cells.

-The skin's sebum production is largely controlled by hormonal signals, particularly androgens, and is not directly controlled by the application of oils.
+The skin's sebum production is largely controlled by hormonal signals, particularly androgens (sex steroids), and is not directly controlled by the application of oils.
 However, the application of oil influences the skin's perceived need for additional sebum.

-By applying face oil, you are moisturizing the skin and creating a protective barrier that prevents water loss.
+Applying oil to your face effectively moisturizes the skin and creates a protective barrier that prevents water loss.
 This signals to your skin that there's no need to produce excess sebum, thereby reducing oiliness.

 Some oils, such as jojoba, closely mimic the structure of human sebum, which tricks the skin into believing it's produced enough oil, thereby reducing sebum production.

-While cleansing and exfoliating the skin removes excess sebum and cells, it's essential to know that over-washing, over-scrubbing, or using harsh cleansers can strip and dry out your skin enough that it starts producing even more sebum.
-A damaged skin barrier will make breakouts worse.
+While cleansing and exfoliating the skin removes excess sebum and dead cells, it is important to know that over-washing, over-scrubbing, or using harsh cleansers can strip and dry out your skin enough that it starts producing even more sebum.
+A damaged skin barrier will make acne worse.

 Moisturizing and TEWL Prevention